Hepatitis B Blood Tests & Natural Relief: Homeopathic & Traditional Options

 Homeopathic and Traditional Supportive Remedies

-Some complementary practitioners may use the following remedies for liver support.
-However, **there is no strong scientific evidence that homeopathy can cure hepatitis B**, and conventional medical monitoring remains essential.
+Some complementary practitioners may recommend the following liver-supportive remedies.
+However, there is no clear scientific proof that homoeopathy can treat hepatitis B, thus standard medical monitoring is still required.

 Traditionally used for: